Ratiksha/technical-test/README.md

 This test should take no longer than a few hours, please try not to take any longer than that.
 Your work will be assessed with this time limit in mind.

 Once you have completed the technical test, please provide a repository link to the project on GitHub/Bitbucket/your preferred provider.
-Alternatively you can provide a password protected .zip file of your completed test, secured with the same password you were provided with for the original .zip.
+Alternatively you can provide a  .zip file of your completed test.
 Please send this to your recruitment contact.

 ## Setup